-The Secure Multiparty Computation literature also provides techniques secure against malicious parties; i.e., parties that deviate from the protocol can be detected.
-However, even with security against malicious parties one can "cheat" by faking ones input and running the protocol honestly.
-We thus focus on the concept of incentive compatibility i.e., it is in each party's self interest to follow the protocol provided with correct input.
+The secure multiparty computation literature also provides techniques secure against malicious parties; i.e., parties that deviate from the protocol can be detected.
+However, even with security against malicious parties one can "cheat" by faking one's input and running the protocol honestly.
+We thus focus on the concept of incentive compatibility; i.e., we prove that it is in each party's self-interest to follow the protocol and provide the correct input.
 In other words, trying to learn more is discouraged by the fact that the party is worse off or is detected as cheating.
-(Similar issues were explored in Dodis, Halevi & Rabin (2000), who suggest that finding problems where incentive compatibility simplifies protocols is an interesting research area; this is discussed further in Appendix E.) Formally, we have to show that it is incentive compatible for each party to follow the protocol.
+(Similar issues were explored in Dodis et al. 2000, who suggest that finding problems where incentive compatibility simplifies protocols is an interesting research area; this is discussed further in Appendix E.) Formally, we have to show that it is incentive compatible for each party to follow the protocol.
 Note that we will assume that if a party does not benefit from violating the protocol, it will follow the protocol.

-Theorem 3.
-The OROD protocol is incentive compatible, i.e., any failure to correctly follow the protocol results in the dishonest party being worse off, or leaves the result unaffected and gives no additional information to the dishonest party.
+THEOREM 3.
+The OROD protocol is incentive compatible; i.e., any failure to correctly follow the protocol results in the dishonest party being worse off, or leaves the result unaffected and gives no additional information to the dishonest party.

-Proof: See Appendix E.
+Proof.
+See Appendix E. $\Box$

-2.5 Execution of OROD among Multiple Parties

-Define the optimal result from the execution of OROD among multiple parties to be the perfect partitioning among all parties' one-dimensional datasets.
-In other words, any two of parties' ranges of their one-dimensional datasets are disjoint.
+2.5.
+Execution of OROD Among Multiple Parties Define the optimal result from the execution of OROD among multiple parties to be the perfect partitioning among all parties' one-dimensional data sets.
+In other words, any two parties' ranges of their one-dimensional data sets are disjoint.
 This results in the minimal global tour (in one dimension).

-We note one problem: it is not possible to draw a space-filling curve such that every party's depot is uniquely at the opposite end of the line from every other party.
-The result is that a globally optimal partitioning may not be optimal (or even an improvement) for every party; we lose the incentive compatibility Theorem 3.
+We note one problem: It is not possible to draw a space-filling curve such that every party's depot is uniquely at the opposite end of the line from every other party.
+The result is that a globally optimal partitioning may not be optimal (or even an improvement) for every party; we lose the incentive compatibility in Theorem 3.
 However, if we assign a total ordering to the parties and use this to determine which end of the line they get in any pairwise operation, repeated execution does converge to a minimum global tour.

-Theorem 4.
-Execution of OROD among k-parties eventually reaches optimal: k partitions (where $k \geq 2$).
+THEOREM 4.
+Execution of OROD among k parties eventually reaches optimal: k partitions (where $k \ge 2$ ).

-Proof: See Appendix C.
+Proof.
+See Appendix C. $\Box$

-However, this multiple party execution of OROD is not secure under the definitions of SMC: parties may see intermediate results (swapped points) that eventually are passed to another party.
-To be secure, each party should see only those points that it starts with, and that it ends with.
+However, this multiple party execution of OROD is not secure under the definitions of secure multiparty computation; i.e., parties may see intermediate results (swapped points) that eventually are passed to another party.
+To be secure, each party should see only those points that it starts with and that it ends with.

-However, with one additional constraint we can utilize the two-party OROD protocol as a subroutine to build a secure multi-party protocol.
-The constraint is that once a party has received a swapped point, it can never swap it again:
+On the other hand, with one additional constraint we can utilize the two-party OROD protocol as a subroutine to build a secure multiparty protocol.
+The constraint is that once a party has received a swapped point, it can never swap it again.